VirtoCommerce/vc-docs/platform/developer-guide/docs/Fundamentals/Notifications/registering-new-notification-type.md

-﻿# Registering New Notification Type
+﻿# Register New Notification Type

 This guide describes the basic steps to define a new e-mail notification type, including its registration in the notification registry.